Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 - "advance sustainable acquisition to ensure that 95 percent of new contract actions including task and delivery orders, for products and services with the exception of acquisition of weapon systems, are energy-efficient (Energy Star or Federal Energy Management Program (FEMP) designated), water-efficient, biobased, environmentally preferable (e.g., Electronic Product Environmental Assessment Tool (EPEAT) certified), non-ozone depleting, contain recycled content, or are non-toxic or less toxic alternatives, where such products and services meet agency performance requirements."

 Participating in the development of and encouraging the use of environmental performance standards and ecolabels is an important strategy used by EPA to assist the federal government in meeting environmentally preferable purchasing mandates and facilitating source reduction in the private sector.
-EPA developed the Guidelines to advance this strategy.
+EPA developed the Framework to advance this strategy.

 Comment: Is EPA intervention in the standards arena needed or appropriate?

 Over the last decade, EPA has received numerous requests from federal and non-federal stakeholders to help identify appropriate private sector standards and ecolabels for environmentally preferable purchasing.
 Non-governmental environmental standards and ecolabels are already being used to promote sustainable purchasing throughout the federal government and the private sector.
 However, the growth of product environmental standards and ecolabels (more than 400 worldwide), and uncertainty among the purchasing workforce on how to determine which standards and ecolabels are effective and appropriate for a given procurement, have limited the implementation of sustainable acquisition.
-EPA's decision to develop the Guidelines is in large part a response to these challenges.
-Moreover, EPA considers the Guidelines and their implementation a cost-effective approach for federal sustainable acquisition.
+EPA's decision to develop the Framework is in large part a response to these challenges.
+Moreover, EPA considers the Framework and their implementation a cost-effective approach for federal sustainable acquisition.
 In addition, we expect that this effort can also provide some clarity and consistency, and thus cost-savings, for suppliers that wish to sell to the government.

 There are other federal agency programs that assess private sector standards and list 'adopted' or 'recognized' standards to help meet their missions.
 For example, the Food and Drug Administration's Center for Devices and Radiological Health has a very robust standards engagement and recognition program.
 The Department of Homeland Security (DHS) has adopted standards for general preparedness, receiving input via public comment periods and an ANSI Homeland Security Standards Panel and works with the ANSI-maintained Homeland Security Standards Database to include the DHS Adopted Standards.
 DHS also has a new Resiliency STAR Program, based on private sector standards, in the pilot phase.